medgardo/ctp-lecture-code/module-03/README.md

 npm install --save chai-http
 ```

-Create a `tests/` folder
+Create a `tests/` directory.

-Create the first controller test.
+Save your test files to the `tests/` directory.
+Aim to match your test filenames and directory structure to your application filenames and directory structure.